 Marketing Faculty: Jason Flores, Ph.D., Alex Smith, Ph.D.

-The marketing faculty work collaboratively to offer a creative environment where students have the opportunity to learn management and marketing theory and apply through experience in and outside the classroom the skills and abilities necessary to develop the art of management and leadership and the science of management and marketing.
+The management and marketing faculty work collaboratively to offer a learning environment where students have the opportunity to learn management and marketing theory and apply through experience in and outside the classroom the skills and abilities necessary to develop the art of management and leadership and the science of management and marketing.
 Students may participate in externships, mentoring, internships, and interactions with leaders in the marketing industry and management at all levels.

 Chair: Kewei Sha, Ph.D.